jhlee1997/Reliability-Bot/README.md

 1. Since **Telegram** is the front-end application that the user would be accessing our solution from, AWS API Gateway would help to bridge the users to the process via a webhook.
 2. Executing a command in Telegram would trigger the Python script in **AWS Lambda**.
 From here, a few processes would be initiated.
 3. Firstly, another Python script would be run to execute the **literary analysis** of the text provided.
 This returns a score to the main script.
-4. Secondly, *8AWS Comprehend** would be triggered to analyse the text’s sentiments.
+4. Secondly, **AWS Comprehend** would be triggered to analyse the text’s sentiments.
 Similarly, these scores would be sent back to the main code for computation.
 It will also be used to extract keywords for web scraping below.
 5. Next, the script for the execution of the **Google search** would be triggered.
 This includes the query and web scraping of the result site.
 Results of the web scraping would be sent to AWS SageMaker.
 6. A pre-trained machine learning model running on **AWS SageMaker** would then determine the relevance score by comparing the search results with the original text.
 7. The main script would then collate all the **scores**.
 The three main scores (literacy, sentiment, and corroboration), along with the original text, would be sent to **AWS DynamoDB** for logging and possibly future development.